matraic/m3e/packages/icon/README.md

-your user's browser support variable fonts.

 # @m3e/icon

 The `m3e-icon` component makes it easy to use Material Symbols in your application.
 It supports outlined, rounded, and sharp variants, as well as variable font features like fill, weight, grade, and optical size.
 For more information, see the [Material Symbol Guide](https://developers.google.com/fonts/docs/material_symbols) and [Material Symbol Library](https://fonts.google.com/icons).

 The Material Symbols font is the easiest way to incorporate Material Symbols into your application.
 Using the [Fonts CSS API](https://developers.google.com/fonts/docs/css2#forming_api_urls), you can use variable fonts to optimize icon usage within your application.
 See [Can I Use's Variable Fonts](https://caniuse.com/variable-fonts) to determine whether your user's browser support variable fonts.

 > **This package is part of [M3E](https://github.com/matraic/m3e) monorepo**, a unified suite of Material 3 web components.
 [Explore the docs](https://matraic.github.io/m3e) to see them in action.